Brancato Law Firm Criminal Law FAQs

 How do you charge for your services: hourly or flat fee?

 Our firm almost exclusively uses flat fees, quoted at the outset of representation.
 The amount is based on the seriousness of the charges, the anticipated complexity of the case, and the level of preparation required to achieve the best possible result.
-This structure allows clients to know exactly what to expect—no hourly surprises or hidden costs.
-For us, the focus is on building the strongest defense, not counting time.
+This structure allows clients to know exactly what to expect—no hourly surprises, no escalating bills, and no hesitation to call when you have questions.
+For us, the focus is on building the strongest defense possible, not counting time.

 What is included in your legal fees, and are there any additional costs I should be aware of (e.g., filing fees, expert witnesses, court costs)?

-Our fee covers all attorney work through case disposition—investigation, motion practice, and trial.
-We discuss outside costs—such as expert witnesses or investigators—in advance.
+Our flat fee covers all attorney work through case disposition—investigation, discovery review, motion practice, court appearances, negotiation, and trial if necessary.
+Outside costs—such as expert witnesses, private investigators, forensic analysis, or specialized consultants—are discussed in advance and approved by you before incurred.
 You pay those providers directly at cost, with no hidden charges or markups.
+We believe in complete transparency so you can make informed decisions about strategy and resources without financial surprises.

 Do you offer free consultations or charge for the initial meeting?

 We offer a complimentary strategy session to evaluate your case and outline potential defense approaches.
-This meeting is not a quick sales conversation—it’s a focused discussion about facts, risks, and options.
+This meeting is not a quick sales conversation—it is a focused discussion about facts, risks, legal issues, and options.
+You will leave with a clear understanding of what you are facing and how we would approach your defense.
 If you decide to move forward with representation, we will provide a clear, upfront flat-fee quote based on the complexity and demands of your case.
-The goal is for you to leave that first meeting with clarity and confidence about the road ahead.
+Call Tampa Criminal Defense Attorney Rocky Brancato at The Brancato Law Firm, P.A. at (813) 727-7159 to schedule your consultation.

 Do you offer payment plans or flexible billing options?

 Yes.
-We design our payment structures to meet the realities and demands of the work required on each case.
+We design payment structures to meet the realities and demands of each case.
 Serious criminal defense often requires months of investigation, preparation, and litigation, and our payment schedules reflect that commitment.
 For clients who need flexibility, our LawPay platform offers additional options, including the Pay Later financing feature.
-We work with clients to make high-level representation attainable, but every arrangement starts with what the case demands—not with cutting corners.
+We work with clients to make high-level representation attainable—but every arrangement starts with what the case demands, not with cutting corners.
+Quality defense requires adequate resources.

 Are retainers required, and if so, how much?
 Is unused retainer money refundable?

 We rarely use retainers.
-In nearly all cases—including serious felonies, complex sex offenses, and homicide matters—we work under a flat fee agreed upon at the start of representation.
+In nearly all cases—including DUI, domestic violence, serious felonies, complex sex offenses, and homicide matters—we work under a flat fee agreed upon at the start of representation.
 This structure creates certainty and ensures you know exactly what your investment covers.
-In select white-collar or consulting matters, where time demands can vary, we may use a retainer instead.
+In select white-collar or consulting matters where time demands vary significantly, we may use a retainer instead.
 When we do, we refund any unused balance with a detailed accounting.
-We build every fee arrangement on transparency and fairness so you can focus entirely on your defense.
+Every fee arrangement is built on transparency and fairness so you can focus entirely on your defense.

 How will you keep me informed about the progress of my case or matter?

 Communication sits at the center of how we practice law.
-We provide updates after every major development—court hearings, motions, or negotiations—and give you access to our secure client portal to review documents and strategy updates at any time.
-You also receive my direct cell number for urgent matters, and our legal assistant may contact you for scheduling or document coordination.
-You always know where your case stands and what comes next because we build transparency and accessibility into every stage of representation.
+We provide updates after every major development—court hearings, motions filed, discovery received, and negotiations.
+You also have access to our secure client portal to review documents and case updates at any time.
+Attorney Rocky Brancato provides his direct cell number for urgent matters, and our legal assistant contacts you for scheduling and document coordination.
+You will always know where your case stands and what comes next because we build transparency and accessibility into every stage of representation.

 Who will be my main point of contact at your firm?
 Will I work directly with you or with a team?